vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

     1. **Rehost**: This strategy is often referred to as "lift and shift" migration, this no-code option lets you migrate your existing applications to Azure quickly.
 Each application is migrated as-is, which provides the benefits of the cloud without the risks or costs of making code changes.

         - Use cases:
-            - You need to move applications from your datacenter to the cloud quickly.
+            - You need to move applications from your datacenter to the cloud quickly
-            - Your apps are architected to leverage Azure IaaS scalability.
+            - Your apps are architected to leverage Azure IaaS scalability
-            - Your business requires the applications but doesn’t need to change their capabilities right away.
+            - Your business requires the applications but doesn’t need to change their capabilities right away
-            - Your applications or database requirements can only be met using an Azure IaaS VM.
+            - Your applications or database requirements can only be met using an Azure IaaS VM
             - You need to move the application with no code changes

     2. **Refactor**: Refactoring, often referred to as "repackaging," is a cloud migration approach that lets you minimally alter application code or apply configuration changes necessary to connect the application to Azure PaaS and take better advantage of the cloud.
 For example, you can move your existing apps to Azure App Service or Azure Kubernetes Service (AKS).
 You can also refactor your relational and non-relational databases into Azure SQL Database Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB

         - Use cases:
-            - You need to use an existing code base and development skills, and code portability is a concern.
+            - You need to use an existing code base and development skills, and code portability is a concern
-            - Your application can be easily repackaged to work in Azure.
+            - Your application can be easily repackaged to work in Azure
-            - You want to apply innovative DevOps practices provided by Azure.
+            - You want to apply innovative DevOps practices provided by Azure
-            - Your IT team is investing in DevOps using a container strategy for certain workloads.
+            - Your IT team is investing in DevOps using a container strategy for certain workloads

     3. **Rearchitect**: Modify or extend an existing application's code base to optimize the application architecture for cloud scale.
 For example, decompose a monolithic application into microservices that work together and readily scale.
 And rearchitect your relational and non-relational databases to Azure fully-managed DBaaS solutions, like Azure SQL Database Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB.

         - Use cases:
-            - Your application needs a major revision to incorporate new capabilities or to work more effectively on a cloud platform.
+            - Your application needs a major revision to incorporate new capabilities or to work more effectively on a cloud platform
-            - You want to make use of existing application investments.
+            - You want to make use of existing application investments
-            - You want to meet scalability requirements in a cost-effective way.
+            - You want to meet scalability requirements in a cost-effective way
-            - You want to minimize use of virtual machines.
+            - You want to minimize use of virtual machines
-            - You want to apply innovative DevOps practices provided by Azure.
+            - You want to apply innovative DevOps practices provided by Azure

     4. **Rebuild**: Rebuild an application from scratch using cloud-native technologies from Azure.
 For example, build greenfield applications with cloud-native technologies like serverless, Azure AI, Azure SQL Database Managed Instance, Azure Cosmos DB, and others